 She is fluent in Spanish.

-She is admitted to practice in Florida, in addition to the United States Patent and Trademark Office.
+She is admitted to practice in Florida.

 University of Miami School of Law, Coral Gables, FL LLM in Entertainment, Arts and Sports Law, 2017